 The NSSI was formally authorized in the Energy Policy Act of 2005 with its stated purpose “to implement efforts to coordinate collection of scientific data that will provide a better understanding of the terrestrial, aquatic and marine ecosystems of the North Slope of Alaska.”
 It was developed by federal, state, local and Alaska Native entities with trust responsibilities for land and ocean management, to facilitate and improve collection and dissemination of ecosystem information pertaining to the North Slope of Alaska, including coastal and offshore regions.

 Oversight Group – The NSSI Oversight Group is an executive level organization that sets direction for the NSSI, sets NSSI goals and expectations, and serves as the decision-making body for NSSI priorities.
 It includes executive membership from federal, state, local and Alaska Native entities that have responsibilities for land and resource management across the North Slope and its adjacent seas.
-Members include the Bureau of Land Management, U.S. Fish and Wildlife Service, National Park Service, Bureau of Ocean Energy Management, Bureau of Safety and Environmental Enforcement, National Oceanic and Atmospheric Administration, Alaska Department of Fish and Game, Alaska Department of Natural Resources, North Slope Borough, and Arctic Slope Regional Corporation.
+Members include the Bureau of Land Management, U.S. Fish and Wildlife Service, National Park Service, Bureau of Ocean Energy Management, Bureau of Safety and Environmental Enforcement, National Oceanic and Atmospheric Administration, Alaska Department of Fish and Game, and the Alaska Department of Natural Resources.
 The U.S. Department of Energy, U.S. Geological Survey, National Weather Service, U.S. Coast Guard and the U.S. Arctic Research Commission serve the Oversight Group in an advisory capacity.

 Science Technical Advisory Panel – The NSSI Science Technichal Advisory Panel is an integral part of NSSI, providing advice to the Oversight Group on proposed inventory, monitoring and research functions.
 The STAP has a membership of up to 15 scientists and technical experts from a diversity of professions and interests.
 This group is chartered under the Federal Advisory Committee Act with appointments made by the Secretary of the Interior.